Is the Lord calling you to Kansas City, Missouri?

 Still, Kansas City is listed as one of the best places to live.

-The “City of Fountains” has a fascinating history with major mafia hubs, eclectic and lively districts, great music, and sports teams.
+The “City of Fountains” has a fascinating history with eclectic and lively districts, great music, and sports teams.
 We have award winning food; it’s NYC gourmet on a midwest budget.
 Restaurants in KC are equal in quality to what you can find on the coasts.
 It’s a major metropolitan area with a college town feel.